 When a student with accommodations registers for an SAT or an ACT, they will need to provide their SSD number (for College Board) or ACT ID number.
 Students who have National Extended Time accommodations will be asked to designate their first and second choices of test site.
 Students who have Special Testing will be instructed to see the “relevant school official.”
 This person is Sarah Richards, Testing Coordinator.

 Please notify Sarah Richards as soon as you have registered for an SAT or are planning to register for an ACT, so that she can begin to arrange for the necessary number of proctors and testing rooms.

 For the ACT, an evaluation must be current within a three-year period

 How late can I submit an application?

-ACT applications are submitted based on registration for specific test dates.
-Therefore, we recommend that students register and submit their first accommodations application for a test date a few months earlier than the date on which they actually plan to take the test.
+ACT applications are submitted after a student registers for specific test dates and indicates they will be requesting testing accommodations.
+Therefore, we recommend that students register and apply for accommodations a few months earlier than the date on which they actually plan to take the test.
 This way, in case an application has been denied the first time around, we have time to appeal the decision.
 However, technically, the deadline for submitting an accommodations application is three weeks before the date of a student’s first ACT.

-Unlike the College Board’s accommodations procedure for the PSAT, a student need not formally apply for accommodations when taking the ACT equivalent of the PSAT, known as “Aspire,” administered at Saint Ann’s on an in-house basis in November of sophomore year.
-However, should s/he decide to take the actual ACT as a junior, then a formal application to ACT must be filed.
+Unlike the College Board’s accommodations procedure for the PSAT, a student need not formally apply for accommodations when taking practice ACT, which is administered at Saint Ann’s on an in-house basis in November of sophomore year.
+However, should they decide to take the actual ACT as a junior, then a formal application to ACT must be filed.